arnold-c/reproducible-research/guideline.md

 ### Creating a branch

 As with all things in `git`, you can do this multiple ways.
-I prefer to use the SourceTree application, as I find it far more intuitive when you can see the changes, but you can use the command line or git bash.
+I prefer to use the SourceTree client, as I find it far more intuitive when you can see the changes, but you can use the command line or git bash.
 If you want to explore the command line code, I would recommend visiting [this website](https://learngitbranching.js.org/), which allows you to interact with the code through illustrations.

 # Notebooks